Palmabit-IT/google-directions/README.md

 Calculates distance between two given places using Google directions API.
 For further information see https://developers.google.com/maps/documentation/directions/intro

-NOTE: still under development, many change can happen
+NOTE: still considered under development, which means that things might change a lot.
+If you want to use it anyway, just remember that future releases might contain breaking changes.

 ## Install